EntySec/SeaShell/README.md

 ## Endless Capabilities

-[Pwny](https://github.com/EntySec/Pwny) is a powerful implant with a plenty of features including evasion, dynamic extensions and much more.
+[Pwny](https://github.com/EntySec/Pwny) is a powerful implant with plenty of features including evasion, dynamic extensions and much more.
 It is embedded into the second phase of SeaShell Framework attack.
 These are all phases:

 * **1.** IPA file installed and opened.
 * **2.** Pwny is loaded through `posix_spawn()`.